Robert-ya/allinone/replit.md

 ## Overview

-This project appears to be a web application with an administrative interface featuring both public and admin-specific styling.
-The application uses modern CSS architecture with separate stylesheets for different user roles and sections.
-The styling suggests a clean, professional design system with responsive layouts, admin authentication, and a sticky navigation header.
+"All In One Host" is a comprehensive PHP-based web tools directory featuring 50+ essential tools for web hosting, DNS management, SSL security, and development.
+The application has been redesigned with a modern sidebar layout, categorized tool organization, and custom SVG logos for professional presentation.
+DNS Tools are prioritized at the top of categories, with additional tools like IntoDNS, Ping.eu, SSL Checker, and Why No Padlock integrated as requested.

 ## User Preferences